MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ndis/ns-ndis-_ndis_net_buffer_list_filtering_info.md

 ### -field FilteringInfo.QueueVPortInfo.VPortId

 A USHORT value that contains the identifier for a virtual port (VPort).
-A value of DEFAULT_VPORT_ID specifies the default VPort on the NIC switch.
+A value of NDIS_DEFAULT_VPORT_ID specifies the default VPort on the NIC switch.

 The VPort with the specified VPortId value must have previously been created through a set request of <a href="/windows-hardware/drivers/network/oid-nic-switch-create-vport">OID_NIC_SWITCH_CREATE_VPORT</a>.